holaphil/amazing-maple-e08ae/src/pages/index.md

     layout_style: tiles
     title: Recent Roles
     subtitle: >-
-      A few of my most recent and work experience.
+      A few of my most recent roles and work experience.
 Select “Work” in main navigation to view other roles.
     projects_number: 2
     view_all_label: View All Work